Hawaii Surety Bonds

 Assuming that you are approved for the bond, an indemnity agreement will be written up, which includes any terms required by the obligee as well as the dollar amount of the bond itself.
 This indemnity agreement will be mailed to you, at which time you can then sign it, and have it notarized by a public official before returning it.
 Once the signed and notarized agreement has been received, the actual bond will be issued, and you as a contractor are covered.
 Learn how to get bonded in Hawaii, by contacting our office today!

-NFP Surety provides affordable Hawaii surety bonds and fidelity bond insurance.
-Every HI bond is prepared on a specific HI bond form, as prescribed by the entity requiring the bonding (known as the Obligee).
+Surety by NFP provides affordable Hawaii surety bonds and fidelity bond insurance.
+Every bond is prepared on a specific HI bond form, as prescribed by the entity requiring the bonding (known as the Obligee).
 Below is a list of bond types that are commonly requested in Hawaii.

 Apply for your bonding solution now by completing our online application.
 For more information about surety bond Hawaii, feel free to call our office.
 We’ll answer any questions you may have.

 If you prefer, you may download an application to complete and fax or email to our bond insurance agency for processing.